Something really special and touching happened during the Primary 3 class that I taught today.

 I then decided to push it a little further and changed MH17 to SQ17 instead and asked again how many would care about this tragic news?

-Every single person in class raised their hand.
+Every single person in the class raised their hand.

-This was when I got them to think about a scenario where one of their classmates weren’t in class today because he/she was on the plane.
+This was when I got them to think about a scenario where one of their classmates wasn’t in class today because he/she was on the plane.